-Holly Dent was pretty fucking evil, but she wasn’t a caricature.
+Holly Dent was pretty damn evil, but she wasn’t a caricature.
 There was a spark of good within her twisted, malicious heart.
-If she’d taken a long, honest look into her distorted psyche, she could have traced her dark inclinations back to her five-year old self, when Peter Lee had…
+If she’d taken a long look into her distorted psyche, she could have traced her dark inclinations back to her five-year old self, when Peter Lee had…

 She didn’t want to think about it.